sinzii/drafts/dedot_announcement.md

 Dapps have always been a very important part of any blockchain ecosystem, it is where users can connect and interact with blockchain nodes.
 Given the complex nature of interacting with Substrate-based blockchains, in order for developers to focus on the business logic, a middle layer between dapps and blockchain nodes to facilitate the connections & interactions is always an essential part of the ecosystem.

-`@polkadot/api` (pjs) has been around for a while and been integrated in most of the dapps in the ecosystem up until now.
+`@polkadot/api` (`pjs`) has been around for a while and been integrated in most of the dapps in the ecosystem up until now.
 It has been doing a great job in helping applications connect to networks in an easy and effortless way by abstracting away all the complexities of connecting with a Substrate-based blockchain and scale-codec serialization process under the hood.

 Through our development experience, benchmarking, and profiling, we discovered that `@polkadot/api` has several limitations that may hinder developers from creating optimal dapps for the Polkadot ecosystem.

 ## Polkadot.js API's (`@polkadot/api` or `pjs`) limitations
 ###  Large bundle-size (`wasm` & `bn.js` & unused types def)
-I believe any developers using `pjs` in build their dapps will recognize this issue first hand.
-Since `pjs` has very tight dependencies on `wasm` bob (crypto utilities) and `bn.js` for handling BigInt number.
+I believe any developers using `@polkadot/api` in build their dapps will recognize this issue first hand.
+Since `@polkadot/api` has very tight dependencies on `wasm` bob (crypto utilities) and `bn.js` for handling `BigInt` number.
 It also comes by default with a large amount if [type defs](https://github.com/polkadot-js/api/tree/master/packages/types/src/interfaces) even if dapps don't use most of those APIs/information.
 This make the whole bundle size of dapps growing pretty large thus creating a pretty bad UX as users have to wait longer before they can start interacting with dapps.

-This is the bundle size of a really simple dapp built using pjs (no other dependencies) with 2 relatively trivial steps (1. initialize the api instance, 2. fetching account balance).
+This is the bundle size of a really simple dapp built using `@polkadot/api` (no other dependencies) with 2 relatively trivial steps (1. initialize the api instance, 2. fetching account balance).
 As you can see the image below, the pre-compression size is close to 1MB, and even after gzip the size is still pretty big for a dead simple dapp.

 <img width="660" alt="Pasted image 20240628111053" src="https://github.com/sinzii/w3-grant-draft/assets/6867026/fdf499d8-2fad-4396-98d5-48b55e937a85">